Graph and Examples

 WRITTEN BY PAUL BOYCE | Updated 17 January 2022

 What is a Monopsony

-A monopsony is where there is a sole buyer of a product, but many sellers.
+A monopsony is where there is a sole buyer of a product, with many sellers.
+For example, supermarkets are often seen to have a monopsony over local suppliers.
+Farmers may only have the option to sell to the local supermarket as it’s unpractical to sell to the next closest one.
+In turn, the buyer, the supermarket, is able to exert power over such suppliers who have nowhere else to go.
 This contrasts with the similarly named monopoly, whereby there is only one seller and many buyers.

 The term ‘monopsony’ is of Greek origin and comes in two parts.
 The first of which is the term ‘Mono’, meaning ‘one’.
 We then have the second part, the word ‘opsōnéō’, which means ‘to buy’.
 In turn, these two terms create the word ‘monopsony’ which simply means one buyer.